-Zyprexa Relprevv (olanzapine) is an antipsychotic medication that affects chemicals in the brain.
+Zyprexa Relprevv is a long-acting injection containing olanzapine, an antipsychotic medication that affects chemicals in the brain.

-Zyprexa Relprevv is an extended release injectable suspension used to treat adults who are in an agitated state due to schizophrenia or bipolar disorder (manic depression).
-Zyprexa Relprevv is not for daily use to treat any psychotic condition.
+Zyprexa Relprevv is used to treat adults who are in an agitated state due to schizophrenia or bipolar disorder (manic depression).
+This injection is not for daily use to treat any psychotic condition.